jankapunkt/meteor-blaze-bs4/README.md

 ## Features

+* NEW!
+All components are imported using dynamic import, resulting in an initial package size of about 3KB!
 * All Bootstrap components as parameterized Blaze Templates (see the [project overview](https://github.com/jankapunkt/meteor-blaze-bs4/projects/1) for supported components)
 * Write Template code that is easier to reason about
 * Keeps the naming conventions from Bootstrap